A. The problem is addressed.

 iii.
 More than anything, the Corinthian Christians probably allowed this in the name of “tolerance.”
 They probably said to themselves, “Look how loving we are.
 We accept this brother just as he is.
 Look how open-minded we are!”
 We should never underestimate what people will allow in the name of “open-mindedness.”

 c.
-The Corinthian Christians were proud (you are puffed up) of their acceptance of this man; they thought it said something good about them!
+And you are puffed up, and have not rather mourned: The Corinthian Christians were proud (you are puffed up) of their acceptance of this man; they thought it said something good about them!
 But instead of glorying, they should have grieved, both for the man and for what they must do to him (be taken away from among you).

 3. (3-5) Paul’s prescription.